ArchonWu/RimWorld-Revised-Blight-Spread/README.md

 ## Compatibility
-- Compatible with RimWorld version X.X (specify your target RimWorld version)
+- Compatible with RimWorld version 1.5
 - Should work alongside most mods that do not alter blight spreading directly.